 Support your staff.
 Safeguard your organisation.

-The Integrity at Work (IAW) programme aims to foster ethical workplaces where people are supported to raise concerns of wrongdoing or unethical behaviour.
+The Integrity at Work (IAW) programme has been designed to help foster workplaces where people are supported to raise concerns of wrongdoing and act with integrity.
 IAW is facilitated by the Irish chapter of Transparency International (TI) – the world’s leading independent anti-corruption organisation.

 Who can join IAW?